Posted on January 14, 2017 in Alcoholism

 Men with advancing, alcohol-related liver damage may also experience erectile dysfunction, unusual swelling of their breast tissues and/or testicle shrinkage.

 Your chances of experiencing both early- and later-stage symptoms of alcohol-related liver damage are highest right after you participate in a bout of heavy drinking.
 The symptoms you experience are key indicators of the development of diagnosable liver disease.
-You can potentially recover from the early stages of this condition if you stop drinking and make some other important lifestyle changes.
+You can potentially recover from the early stages of this condition if you obtain treatment for your drinking and make some other important lifestyle changes.
 However, advanced forms of liver disease can produce permanent damage, as well as a range of potentially fatal health complications.

 U.S. National Library of Medicine – MedlinePlus: Alcoholic Liver Disease https://medlineplus.gov/ency/article/000281.htm